typoes/harry-potter-gen-z/README.md

 ![image](https://user-images.githubusercontent.com/55902676/144740542-f7270347-4443-43d3-a1f6-df5bcb38a5c8.png)

 To suggest a change, you have to open a "Pull Request".
 If you make the change in only your copy of the project, it will NOT be reflected in this copy.
+(I went in and manually merged in some of the changes a few of you have contributed, which is why you may see your changes already reflected here!)